Kidney Disease Home Care in SW Fort Worth/Burleson TX

 Hospital Discharge Support After Kidney-Related Hospitalization

-Hospitalizations are common with kidney disease — for fluid management, infections, surgical procedures related to kidney cancer, or complications requiring monitoring.
-When patients are discharged from Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest, the transition home is one of the highest-risk periods in their care.
-BrightStar Care specializes in transitional home care — we can be in place the same day of discharge, with a nurse-developed care plan ready, so nothing falls through the gap between hospital and home.
+When patients are discharged from Huguley Medical Center, Texas Health Harris Methodist Hospital Southwest, or facilities like Advanced Rehabilitation & Healthcare of Burleson, BrightStar Care can be in place the same day — with a nurse-developed care plan ready before the patient arrives home.
+We coordinate with discharge planners and hospital case managers to make sure nothing falls through the gap between hospital and home.

 Payer Options and Coverage

-Why SW Fort Worth and Burleson Families Choose BrightStar Care
+Why SW Fort Worth and Burleson Families Choose BrightStar Care for Kidney Disease Home Care

-• No contracts required — flexibility is built in from day one
+- No contracts required — flexibility is built in from day one.

 Frequently Asked Questions